basvdberg/IncrementalJoin/CONTRIBUTING.md

 - Use a minimal reproducible example where possible.

 ## Code style & tests
+- Code formatting is enforced automatically via pre-commit hooks using `ruff`.
+- The pre-commit hooks will run automatically on `git commit` and format/lint your code.
+- You can manually run the hooks on all files: `pre-commit run --all-files`
 - Follow PEP 8 for Python code.
 - Add unit tests for bug fixes and new features.
 - Run tests locally before pushing: